 Core Network & Terminals (CT)

-3GPP networks have existed and been implemented on a global basis for many years.
+3GPP networks are primarily public networks established by commercial companies for profit.
+Many mission critical services are now taking advantage of the availability of these networks to enable the rapid dissemination of alerts and dangers, as well as the establishment of mission critical networks such as first responder and train control services in the network coverage area.

 The maritime domain is using 3GPP networks for ship to shore and shore to ship communications along coastlines and within port domains.
 3GPP networks also enable the interconnection of distributed shore side Maritime Information System (MIS) services such as connecting AIS base stations to the national network, support VTS operations.

-3GPP networks are primarily public networks established by commercial companies for profit.
-Many mission critical services are now taking advantage of the availability of these networks to enable the rapid dissemination of alerts and dangers, as well as the establishment of mission critical networks such as first responder and train control services in the network coverage area.

 Background

 3GPP Technical Specification Group RAN, like other TSGs, ensures that systems based on 3GPP specifications are capable of rapid development and deployment with the provision of global roaming of equipment.